-Japan and Korean Peninsula
+Japan/Korean Peninsula/Other East Asia

-In 2010, in part out of obligation to their alliance with the United States, Japan and South Korea imposed trade, banking, and energy Iran sanctions similar to those of the European Union.
+Since 2010, in part in deference to their alliances with the United States, Japan and South Korea have imposed trade, banking, and energy sanctions on Iran that are similar to those imposed by the EU.
 Both countries have cut imports of Iranian oil sharply since 2011.
 Some South Korean firms have been active in energy infrastructure construction in Iran but, on December 16, 2011, South Korea banned sales to Iran of energy sector equipment.
 The main South Korean refiners that import Iranian crude are SK Energy and Hyundai Oilbank.

-The U.S. sanctions that require on oil buyers pay Iran in local accounts to avoid U.S. sanctions-a requirement that took effect on February 6, 2013-have not affected Japan and South Korea's trading patterns with Iran significantly.
-South Korea pays Iran's Central Bank through local currency accounts at its Industrial Bank of Korea and Woori Bank, and its main exports to Iran have been iron and steel, as well as consumer electronics and appliances made by companies such as Samsung and LG.
+The U.S. sanctions that require on oil buyers pay Iran in local accounts to avoid U.S. sanctions-a requirement that took effect on February 6, 2013-did not affect Japan and South Korea's trading patterns with Iran significantly.
+South Korea generally paid Iran's Central Bank through local currency accounts at its Industrial Bank of Korea and Woori Bank, and it exported to Iran mainly iron, steel, consumer electronics, and appliances.
 Japan exports to Iran significant amounts of chemical and rubber products, as well as consumer electronics.
-These exports are continuing using local currency accounts.
-The two countries have been the source of the direct hard currency payments to Iran for oil under the JPA (a total of \$4.2 billion in such direct payments is allowed during the JPA period).
+These exports continued after 2010, and since the JPA went into effect, using local currency accounts.
+The two countries also have comprised a large portion of the \$700 million per month in direct hard currency payments to Iran for oil, as provided for by the JPA.